zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_secure_boot.rst

 Bootloader is started when CPU is released from reset.
 It runs in secure mode.
 It authenticates the firmware image by hash (SHA-256) and digital signature (RSA-3072) validation.
-Public key, that the checks happens against, is built into the bootloader image.
+Public key, that the checks happens against, can be built into the bootloader image or can be provisioned to the SoC during manufacturing.
 Metadata of the image is delivered together with the image itself in a header and trailer section.
 In case of successful authentication, bootloader passes execution to the secure image.
 Execution never returns to bootloader until next reset.

 A default RSA key pair is stored in the repository, public key is in ``keys.c`` and private key is in ``root-rsa-3072.pem``.